envisioning/vocab/vocab/reflective-programming.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.762
+- 0.745
+- 0.721
+- 0.7
+- 0.681
+- 0.66
+- 0.642
 slug: reflective-programming
 summary: Programming paradigm that allows a program to inspect and modify its own structure and behavior at runtime.
 title: Reflective Programming
 ---